CyrilBos/macaron-simulator-gmtk-2020/README.md

 # Ideas

 ## TODO list
-- idle AI
-- combat mechanic
+- fix different units harvesting at the same time
 - morale out-of-control
     - fighting reduces it,
     - someone else harvesting food from the same bush as you reduces it
+- idle AI
+- combat mechanic

 - NO multiple unit management!
 Because I don't have time and it's more "fun" to micromanage your baby units doing whatever they want